OpenGenus/checklist/src/deploy/README.md

    * PDF
    * Image Preview
    * CSV with links and section headers only
 4. Script to test validity of a checklist
+5. Script to use checklists locally in UNIX system (terminal version)

 ## Browser Extension status